Inboxen/Inboxen/README.md

 to improve performance for the first request after a reload.
 It can be found at `website/importscript.py`

+There is also `website/admin-wsgi.py` - this enables the admin interface on `/admin`.
+It is **highly** recommended that you protect from the outside world.
+Solutions such as a VPN are probably the easiest for your staff to use.

 Collecting Static Files
 -----------------------